ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/chyt/try-chyt.md

 There are several ways to try CHYT.

 The simplest way is to run a query via the YQL web interface.
-You can take a public clique with the `*ch_publiс` alias as a clique.
+You can take a public clique with the `*ch_public` alias as a clique.
 This is the main public clique found on every cluster of CHYT's presence.

 {% note warning "Attention!" %}